Examples of qualitative research data

 Transcript summaries / interview notes and themed highlights

 Completely transcribing qualitative data is very time consuming, and depending on the project, not always necessary.
 Many people just write short notes from interviews or focus-groups, summaries of major points, or even just partial transcriptions.
-We will have some examples of these in our qualitative research academic project.
+We have some examples of these in our qualitative research academic project, but our automated transcription service also makes generating transcripts quick and affordable.

 Paul Thompson's Pioneers of Social Research (1996-2018) was an extensive longitudinal project with transcribed interviews available from 25 influential qualitative researchers.
 He also produced Principle investiagetor's thematic highlights for each life story interviews in the project.
 These are edited transcripts, but are still recognisably transcripts with minimal edit.
 You can compare it with the full transcript to see how it has been thematised.